 According to the American Thyroid Association, ATA, this type of cancer is rare relative to other cancer types.
 In recent decades, incidence has risen worldwide.
 There are significant differences depending on region and ethnicity.
-Some of this increase can be contributed to improved testing techniques.
+Experts contribute some of this increase to improved testing techniques.

 This cancer is the eighth most common cancerous disease in the United States, accounting for 4% of all new cases.
 According to the National Cancer Institute, the rate of new cases of thyroid cancer was 15.7 per 100,000 men and women per year.
-The death rate was 0.5 per 100,000 men and women per year and Approximately 1.3 percent of men and women will be diagnosed with it at some point during their lifetime, based on 2015–2017 data.
+The death rate was 0.5 per 100,000 men and women per year.
+Additionally, approximately 1.3 percent of men and women will be diagnosed with it at some point during their lifetime, based on 2015–2017 data.

-- Papillary: (75 to 85% of cases, normally occurs between ages of 35 and 60).
+These are 75 to 85% of cases, normally occurs between ages of 35 and 60.
 These carcinomas originate from the thyroid cells and form finger-like branched (papillary) structures.
 They are the most frequent malignant neoplasms of this disease.
 They metastasize (spread to distant parts of the body) mainly via the lymph vessels (lymphogenic metastasis) into the lymph nodes of the neck.
-The risk of developing papillary thyroid cancer, papillary type, is increased in women with familial adenomatous polyposis and in patients with Gardner syndrome.
-These syndromes are caused by defects in the gene APC.

-- Medullary: (5 to 8% of cases, normally occurs between ages of 40 and 50) – cancer of the parafollicular c cells, calcitonin-producing cells (also called C-cells), which are located in the thyroid gland due to developmental connections, but are not related to the actual thyroid function
+These are 5 to 8% of cases, normally occurs between ages of 40 and 50.
+Cancer of the parafollicular c cells, calcitonin-producing cells (also called C-cells), which are located in the thyroid gland due to developmental connections, but are not related to the actual thyroid function.

-- Anaplastic: (less than 5% of cases, normally occurs around 60 years of age) is not responsive to treatment and can cause pressure symptoms.
+These are less than 5% of cases, normally occurs around 60 years of age.
+It is not responsive to treatment and can cause pressure symptoms.
 Chemotherapy may be recommended as a treatment of anaplastic thyroid cancer at the time of diagnosis.